 4. What it can’t be.
 Here are some traps to avoid…

 - English and maths training isn’t included.
-If your apprentices need to study for these qualifications you will need to give them additional time to their 20% off-the-job training to do this.
+If your apprentices need these qualifications you will need to give them additional time to their 20% off-the-job training to do this.

 - All off-the-job can’t be delivered via distance learning.